bonitasoft/bonita-doc/md/ldap-synchronizer.md

 1/ Connection using the Environment variables:

-Set the API access mode used by the LDAP Synchronizer, by editing the `<LDAP_SYNCHRONIZER>\BonitaSubscription-<version>-LDAP-Synchronizer.(bat or sh)` file.
+Set the HTTP connection parameters used by the LDAP Synchronizer, by editing the `<LDAP_SYNCHRONIZER>\BonitaSubscription-<version>-LDAP-Synchronizer.(bat or sh)` file.

 Add between `java` and `-classpath`:
 ```
--Dorg.bonitasoft.engine.api-type=HTTP -Dorg.bonitasoft.engine.api-type.server.url=http://localhost:8080 -Dorg.bonitasoft.engine.api-type.application.name=bonita
+-Dorg.bonitasoft.engine.api-type.server.url=http://localhost:8080 -Dorg.bonitasoft.engine.api-type.application.name=bonita
 ```

-The LDAP Synchronizer can use the HTTP mode, but not local access.
-For more information about API access modes, see the [Engine API overview](engine-api-overview.md).
+The LDAP Synchronizer connects to Bonita server using the HTTP mode only.
+For more understanding about API access, see the [Engine API overview](engine-api-overview.md).

 2/ Connection using Bonita.properties files: